Skip to content

 We embrace all festivals and celebrations at Woodfield, to help our children develop a knowledge of the faiths and religions around them.
 For Christmas this year we all celebrated by exploring a "christmas dinner" and crackers!

 We are so lucky to have this fantastic space on our doorstep.
-Nursery visit Fundaland soft play once a term.
+Nursery and Pre school visit Fundaland soft play once a term.
 Fundaland provides us with a space to work on our gross motor skills and those key characteristics of effective learning.

 Animal experiences